 Research shows conclusively that children who attend school regularly and on time achieve best at school.

-At St Barnabas we actively encourage children to be in school whenever possible and we are proud of our attendance record which is above the national average.
+At St Barnabas we actively encourage children to be in school whenever possible and we are proud of our attendance record which is above the national average and has been in the top 20% of schools nationally for several years.

 For our children to gain the greatest benefit from their education it is vital that they attend school regularly and arrive at school on time unless the reason for the absence is unavoidable.
 Any absence affects the pattern of a child’s social and academic education and regular absence will seriously affect their learning.